Accessibility Best Practices & Resources

 According to the data collected by the Disability Services at Wentworth Institute of Technology in 2010 – 2013, approximately 12% of students in each incoming class have disclosed a disability (defined as a “condition or function judged to be significantly impaired relative to the usual standard of an individual or group” (Source: Disability: Definition, Types and Models - Definition of disability including types of disabilities and defining the meaning of the various models.).
-Of this 12%, types of disability included mental health issues, including ADHD (44%), learning disabilities (31%), medical disabilities (13%), autism spectrum disorders (9%) and sensory disabilities (3%).
+Of this 12 %, types of disability included mental health issues, including ADHD (44%), learning disabilities (31%), medical disabilities (13%), autism spectrum disorders (9%) and sensory disabilities (3%).

-The law mandates that higher education institutions provide accommodations to students with disabilities in most, if not all aspects, by removing barriers to use of facilities, services and communications.
+The law mandates that higher education institutions provide accommodations to students with disabilities in most, if not all aspects, by removing barriers to use of facilities, services, and communications.
 These accommodations may include ramps and elevators, allergen-free food in the cafeteria, time extensions for exams, closed captions and transcripts for recorded lectures, and websites compatible with electronic screen readers.
-Faculty can improve accessibility of learning by utilizing several best practices.
+Faculty can improve the accessibility of learning by utilizing several best practices.

 Top 10 Accessibility Tips